ironhack-labs/lab-react-training/README.md

 ## `CreditCard`

-Create a `CreditCard` component that display a square with a background color based on props.
+Create a `CreditCard` component that displays a square with a background color based on props.
 For this.
 You will need a styled component.

-It takes 3 props:
+It takes 8 props:
 - `type`: A string that can be `"Visa"` or `"Master Card"`
 - `number`: A string that is number of the credit card.
 You will only display the 4 last digits for security reasons 😉
 - `expirationMonth`: A number that represents the month, between 1 and 12